How To Petition For Modification Of Abatement (PMA)

 - If the PMA is granted, there may be a monitoring inspection to make certain that those specific conditions have indeed been met and there is progress being made for the abatement.

-To speak with an OSHA defense attorney from Cotney Construction Law, please call us today.
+To speak with an OSHA defense attorney from Cotney Attorneys & Consultants, please call us today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.